alessandvoken/alessandvoken/README.md

 - 🌱 I’m currently at IBM

-- 👀 I’m interested in Frontend Technologies and Visual Design
+- 👀 I’m curious about frontend technologies and visual design

 - ⚡ Fun fact: I was a photojournalist before